Healthcare Assistant Jobs at Riverside Healthcare with Visa Sponsorship

 Which visa types does Riverside Healthcare commonly use for Healthcare Assistant roles?

-Riverside Healthcare sponsors several visa categories for Healthcare Assistants, including H-1B, TN for Canadian and Mexican nationals, F-1 OPT and CPT for students in qualifying programs, and employment-based Green Card pathways like EB-2 and EB-3.
+Riverside Healthcare sponsors several visa categories for Healthcare Assistants, including H-1B, TN visa for Canadian and Mexican nationals, F-1 OPT and CPT for students in qualifying programs, and employment-based Green Card pathways like EB-2 and EB-3.
 The right visa depends on your nationality, educational background, and how long you've been in the United States.
 Discuss your situation with HR early in the hiring process.

 What qualifications does Riverside Healthcare expect for Healthcare Assistant positions?